enso-org/enso/doc/design/type-system/type-discipline.md

    with inference power

 4. Compiler complexity – how complex a codebase are we ok maintaining?

-5. Interfaces and integration into the language:
-    - How are they represented?
-    - Do we want a separate keyword for their definition?

-    ```
-    interface Iterable a:
-        elementType : Type
-        fmap : (a.elementType -> a.elementType) -> a
-    ```

 6. Auto-injectivity for Generalised inductive types (GADTS)?
 Are our type constructors _matchable_ (injective and generative)?